How to write a blog? This is a question I get asked lots. From what blog should I start, to how a blog can earn money and everything in between.

 Technically speaking, it also takes time for Google and other sites to find you, so the number one rule is to be patient.

 Keep it consistent, keep it real and most of all, keep it fun.
-If you don’t enjoy your blog anymore, then why should your readers?
+If you don’t enjoy your blog, then why should your readers?

 It’s also really important to stay safe online.
 Read my advice for staying safe, dealing with trolls and avoiding scams here.